Persuasion with Ambiguous Receiver Preferences: The Binary-State Setting

 \subsection{Optimal Posterior Distributions}

-Having established equivalence between the maxmin persuasion problem and an appropriate MPC game, the solution to the maxmin persuasion problem closely resembles Theorem 4 of \citet{H2015}, which provides a Nash equilibrium of that MPC game.
-I extend that result by providing an alternative proof which shows uniqueness of Sender's optimal distribution when the prior mean $\pi$ is weakly less than $1/2$, as well as necessary and sufficient conditions on any maxmin-optimal posterior distribution when $\pi > 1/2$.
-To fix notation, let $\delta_x$ be the Dirac distribution with all mass at $q = x$ and $U[x, y]$ be the uniform distribution over the interval $[x, y]$.
-Then the following describes Sender's optimal posterior distribution: \begin{proposition} Let $\supp(F) = \left\{0, 1\right\}$ and let ties be broken against Sender.\\ If $\pi > 1/2$, then a posterior distribution $G^*$ is optimal for Sender if and only if $\mathbb{E}_{G^*}[\omega] = \pi$ and $G^*(x) \leq x \, \forall \, x \in [0, 1]$.\\ If $\pi \leq 1/2$, then Sender's unique optimal posterior distribution $G^*$ is as follows: \begin{itemize} \item If $r^* \leq \pi \leq 1/2$,
+Having established equivalence between the maxmin persuasion problem and an appropriate MPC game, the solution to the maxmin persuasion problem closely resembles Theorem 4 of \citet{H2015}.
+I extend that result by providing an alternative proof which shows uniqueness of Sender's optimal distribution when $\pi \leq 1/2$, as well as necessary and sufficient conditions on any maxmin-optimal posterior distribution when $\pi > 1/2$.
+Let $\delta_x$ be the Dirac distribution with all mass at $q = x$ and $U[x, y]$ be the uniform distribution over the interval $[x, y]$.
+The following describes Sender's optimal posterior distribution: \begin{proposition} Let $\supp(F) = \left\{0, 1\right\}$ and let ties be broken against Sender.\\ If $\pi > 1/2$, then a posterior distribution $G^*$ is optimal for Sender if and only if $\mathbb{E}_{G^*}[\omega] = \pi$ and $G^*(x) \leq x \forall x \in [0, 1]$.\\ If $\pi \leq 1/2$, then Sender's unique optimal posterior distribution $G^*$ is as follows: \begin{itemize} \item If $r^* \leq \pi \leq 1/2$,

 \item If $\pi \leq r^* \leq 1/2$,

 \item If $\pi \leq 1/2 \leq r^*$,